Omari Dam

-Omari Dam, originally called Tori Dam, is a gravity dam located in the Qalat District of Zabul Province in southern Afghanistan, about 4 km to the west of Qalat.
+Omari Dam, originally called Tori Dam, is a gravity dam located in the Qalat District of Zabul Province in southern Afghanistan, about 6 km west of the center of Qalat.

-The Ministry of Energy and Water stated in August 2022 that most of the major work on the project has been completed.
+Work on the project was prepared in May of 2021.
 Construction of the check dam was estimated to cost around 97 million afghanis.
-The project was completed on September 26, 2024.
+In August 2022 the Ministry of Energy and Water said most of the major work was done.
+The project was officially completed and inaugurated on September 26, 2024.

 The length of the dam is 70 m and its width 25 m.
 The reservoir can hold up to 2900000 m3 of water.
-It can irrigate 600 acres of agricultural land and produce 100 kW of electricity.
-Work on the project was originally prepared in May of 2021.
+It can irrigate around 600 acres of agricultural land and produce 100 kW of electricity.